Horizon Platforms Blog

 What To Do If a Worker Is Injured After Falling From Height?

-If you have witnessed a colleague fall from height at work, try to remain calm.
-It is imperative you do not try to move them, and tell them to keep still where possible, as movement could worsen injuries sustained.
-If you have a medical first aider on site, inform them of the incident and get them to assess the situation.
-If the fall appears serious you should call for medical assistance.
-For emergencies dial 999, for less urgent care advice call 111 in the UK.
-Prompt action and proper communication in these incidents can make a significant difference to the outcome.
+If you have a medical first aider on site, inform them of the incident, and get them to assess the situation.
+If the fall appears serious you should call for further medical assistance; prompt action and proper communication in these incidents can make a significant difference to the outcome.
+For emergencies dial 999, and for less urgent care advice call 111 in the UK.

-Ideally on site first aiders and trained people should take control of the situation, and it is important to follow your company’s or the site’s procedure for dealing with such accidents.
-But try to talk to them if they are conscious and ask if they can feel pain anywhere, look for signs of bleeding.
-If there are areas bleeding, you can apply pressure, using a clean pad, to ease this while you wait for proper medical assistance.
+While waiting for a first aider, if the worker is conscious, try to talk to them and ask if they can feel pain anywhere, looking for signs of bleeding.
+If there are areas of bleeding, you can apply pressure, using a clean pad, to ease this while you wait for proper medical care.

 • Roof lights